kostafey/ejc-sql/README.md

 (e.g. `SELECT field FROM table WHERE id = 1`).
 So, you will get a field value **as-is** despite `ejc-set-column-width-limit` and `ejc-result-table-impl`.

-Here is some output examples depends on query results and configuration to illustrate the description above.
+To illustrate the description above here are some output examples of query results that depend on configuration.

 Assume you have the following database (this example uses MySQL):